masterhimanshupoddar/calculator-with-python-gui-pyqt5/README.md

 # calculator-with-python-gui-pyqt5
-This repo conatins the code of calculator app created in PyQt5
+This repo conatins the code of calculator app created with PyQt5